Enable co-authoring for files encrypted with sensitivity labels

 For apps and services that support the new labeling metadata, they now revert to the original metadata format and location when labels are read or saved.

-The new metadata format and location for Office documents that were used while the setting was enabled will not be copied to the original format and location.
+The new metadata format and location for Office documents that were used while the setting was enabled won't be copied to the original format and location.
 As a result, this labeling information for unencrypted Word, Excel, and PowerPoint files will be lost.

 Co-authoring and AutoSave no longer work in your tenant for labeled and encrypted documents.